 You can go about two ways to ensure a steady supply of food resources.
 One method is to grow your own food.
 This is done by placing a planter and having different vegetables grow in it.

 From time to time, you’ll receive barrels in your inventory allowing you to obtain beans, potatoes, and more.
 You can have them placed in the planter for a renewable source of food.
 Make sure you water them well and are near them to avoid any seagulls taking a go at your hard work.

 The other way of getting food would be to use the ocean around you for fish using a fishing rod.
 You will need to craft one before you go about this business.
 Once you catch a fish, you’ll also need to cook it in order for the hunger bar to go up.

 For this purpose, you’ll need a grill and a source of wire, a wooden plank would do.

 Thankfully, you can construct a purification station and boil the water here (fire/wooden plank).
-You can collect the water from the sea by a cup or any container of your choice.
+You can collect the water from the sea in a cup or any container of your choice.

 Dealing with the Shark

 If you’ve grown tired of the constant looming threat that is the shark, you can take measures to deal with it.
 Of course, jumping into the water is definitely not one of them.
 You would need to craft a weapon, a wooden spear will do.